 In the long run, however, there is not a relationship between the price level and real GDP.
-No matter how high prices are, there is a fixed amount that can actually be produced sustainably.
+No matter how high prices are, there is a fixed amount that can actually be produced in a sustainable manner.

 Let's discuss each supply curve in further detail.